PandasAreBears/args-c/README.md

 2. Help message generation.
 3. Command validation (optional).

-This project uses features from the C11 standard.
+This project uses is compatible with the C11 standard.

 ## Terminology